facephi/sdk-mobile-documentation/ios_versioned_docs/version-1.5.6/Capture_Component.md

 ```
   pod 'FPHISDKMainComponent', '~> 1.5.0'
 ```
-- To install the SelphID component, the following entry must be included in the Podfile of the application:
+- To install the Capture component, the following entry must be included in the Podfile of the application:
 ```
   pod 'FPHISDKCaptureComponent', '~> 1.5.0'
 ```